JHU-PL-Lab/www-fpse/assignments/mini-project.md

 * This path is the most straightforward of the three choices.
 * Here are some examples include

 * A minesweeper game (not just the board calculation done in class, the whole multi-move game).
-Here is a (made-up) representation:
+Here is a mock of such a game:
 ```sh
 $ ./mine.exe init 5x4 # initialize a new game, 5x4 board
 -----